 Pierogis are a classic European dish (originating from Poland and Ukraine).
 The dough is rolled out and filled with either a savory or sweet filling, the dumplings are shaped and can either be boiled or pan-fried.
 Today we are sharing the traditional potato filling but ours adds loaded cheese, dill, bacon, and onion to the filling.
-SO GOOD!
+This Pierogi Recipe is SO GOOD!

 NOTE: This recipe will make about 40-45 pierogis, depending on how thin you roll out the dough and what size molds you use.

-Meanwhile, cut the bacon in small bite-sized pieces, sauté in a large skillet.
+- Meanwhile, cut the bacon into small bite-sized pieces, sauté in a large skillet.

 make the pierogis-